 applying to the Co-op program if you are uncertain whether you qualify.

-Students must apply for admission to the Co-op program.
+All students must apply for admission to the Co-op program.
+Students are

 Students are encouraged to contact appropriate Co-op coordinators as early in